vihari/slides/mlr_iitb.md

 ###### Introduction ######
 Things you should know before we proceed
-* Gradient descent optimization procedures; error is back-propagated for weight updates.
-Several optimizers such as Rmsprop, SGD, momentum, ADAMexist.
-They are all slight variations that generally only affect the convergence rate.
+* Gradient descent optimization procedures -- weight updates proportional to the gradient.
+Several optimizers such as Rmsprop, SGD, momentum, ADAM exist.
+They are all slight variations that generally only affect the convergence rate and can sometimes find a better solution.
 * Optimization parameter: batch size.
 Some variants of optimization consider the errors on all the data available (full batch learning), some consider a (relatively) small batch (mini-batch) or only one example in each step (stochastic).

-###### Introduction [continued...] ######
+#### Introduction [continued...] ####

 * Generalization error: The difference between the error on test and train datasets.

-Tricks to avoid over-fitting
+##Tricks to avoid over-fitting ##
 * Explicit regularization: minimizing $l_2$ or $l_1$ norm on weights.
 Dropout.
 Input augmentation for example adding noise to the input or random transformations over the input like random crops
 * Implicit regularization: batch norm and early stopping